Have you ever wondered how much life insurance costs?

 If your job has a higher degree of risk, the insurer may offer standard rates but charge an additional fee to cover potential hazards associated with your line of work.
 This flat fee varies from one insurer to another.

 However, if your job or situation is extremely risky, life insurers may deny you coverage altogether.
-People working in war zones or coal mines often find it difficult to get cheap life insurance, as do kids and seniors driving without auto insurance.
+People working in war zones or coal mines often find it difficult to get cheap life insurance coverage, as do kids and seniors driving without auto insurance.
 This makes sense, as insurers must account for increased dangers.

 Hobbies